mariacarreira/calc_level_ChimeraX/README.md

 ```
 Click 'Save'

-## Running (Part 3)
+## 3. Running
-To predict the isosurface level for density maps and visualize them at the predicted levels, on the ChimeraX GUI, type:
+To predict the isosurface level for density maps and visualize them at the predicted levels, on the ChimeraX GUI:

 ```
 open map(s) (*.mrc format)